Oshima Brothers: Musicianship

 Both Sean and Jamie are self-taught musicians and have received no formal training.
 On stage, Sean primarily sings lead vocals and plays acoustic guitar, but also plays piano.
 Jamie sings harmonies and plays electric guitar, Rhodes piano, Wurlitzer piano, bass guitar, fiddle, synthesizer, organ, mandolin, banjo, kalimba, foot percussion board, kick drum, snare drum, penny whistle, and flute.
 Jamie often operates multiple instruments at once, playing one with his hands and a percussion instrument with his feet, then sampling and looping himself and Sean to create a complex soundscape as if there were more than two members.
 According to Sean: "It culminates in what we hope is the sound of at least three people".

 The brothers share band responsibilities based on their own natural proclivities.
 The more gregarious of the two, Sean handles external communications and is the primary songwriter.
 More comfortable at home, Jamie specializes in recording, mixing, and set building.
+In 2024, Jamie was described by traditional folk music duo Rakish as "a great producer and probably a genius".

-Songwriting responsibilities are shared.
+Songwriting responsibilities are shared between the brothers.
 Their songs often start with an initial concept from Sean that gets more fully developed with input from Jamie.
+Jamie also drew the illustrations for the crankie they operate while playing "Love is Tall" from Dark Nights Golden Days.

-Jamie also leads on producing the duo's music videos.
+Jamie leads production of their music videos.
 According to Sean: "All the videos come from Jamie's own brain and vision".
 Almost every song is paired with a music video, which they choreograph, direct, record, and edit on their own.
 As of October 2022, these videos have attracted over a quarter million views on YouTube.
 Like his musicianship, Jamie's video production skills are self-taught.
 He published his first music video to YouTube when he was eleven.